Table of Contents

 This medication produces better Contrave results if it is combined with physical activity and a reduced-calorie diet.
 Three studies conducted on patients who added the medication to their routine for a full year revealed that they lost approximately 2 to 4 times more weight on average than with diet and exercise alone.
 The study claimed that Contrave weight loss in patients at 56 weeks ranged from 3.7% to 8.1% with CONTRAVE, compared to 1.7% to 4.9% with placebo.

 Contrave comprises different ingredients, including naltrexone and bupropion.
 Naltrexone is an anti-addiction medication approved to treat alcohol and opioid dependence, while bupropion is an antidepressant approved to treat depression and seasonal affective disorder and is an aid to smoking cessation treatment.
-These individual drugs are not approved for body weight loss.
-Also, Contrave has not been proven to treat any of the disorders targeted by the individual ingredients (depression, smoking cessation, or alcohol or opioid dependence).
+These individual drugs are not approved as a body weight loss product.
+Also, Contrave is not approved nor has it been proven to treat any of the disorders targeted by the individual ingredients (depression, smoking cessation, or alcohol or opioid dependence).

 Contrave bupropion may increase the risk of suicidal thinking in children, adolescents, and young adults.
 This drug is not designed to be used by adolescents and young adults under the age of 18.